IstinNew/Enaic-s-Discount-Strategy-Analysis/README.md

 - Business recommendations for discount strategies

 ## Contributing
-We welcome contributions from the community.
+Contributions from the community are welcome.
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.